5 Physio tips for getting it sorted [PLUS FREE E-BOOK]

 Although back pain can be very painful and scary, there is comfort in knowing it is very well understood nowadays, most back pain recovers in 3 to 6 weeks and very rarely is back pain considered serious.

 Almost all back pain is easily diagnosed, treated and there are easy ways to prevent yourself from hurting your back in the future.
 There really is no need for those nasty stats above anymore.
 So let's change that!

 Kia ora, hello, my name is Bart de Vries and I am the Physiotherapist and founder behind Limber.
 At Limber we are on a mission to halve global disability from back pain by 2050 through connecting health sciences with good design and it was my back pain (from age 12) that inspired me to both become a Physiotherapist and found Limber.

-Since the onset of COVID, Limber has been inundated with questions on how to set up the home office and trouble-shoot back pain in low cost ways.
+Since COVID, Limber has been inundated with questions on how to set up the home office and trouble-shoot back pain in low cost ways.
 So we created an e-book to teach you how to tweak your office setup so you don’t tweak your back!

 This blog gives a basic outline of 5 physio steps to setup your office so you don’t get back pain.
-Step 5 being the “one stretch” that has been shown to dramatically reduce your chances of getting back pain, and reduce the likelihood to 0 in some cases you will need to see a doctor or take time off work for your next back pain episode.
+Step 5 being the “one stretch” that has been shown to dramatically reduce your chances of getting back pain.

 So, what are the 5 steps?